+Also due to their importance in fault tolerant quantum computation, the simulability of Clifford circuits has been utilized to study the performance of particular quantum computations~\cite{JS17,FeKa19} and bound the total variation distance of the erroneous to the ideal output state~\cite{FeKa19}.
+However, in order to accomplish the challenging task of verifying universal quantum computations and to also take into account the gates that naturally occur in e.g. real-time Hamiltonian evolution, which might be difficult to benchmark with other methods~\cite{ScCi08}, different gate sets need to be considered.
+Moreover, the problem of characterizing the reliability of implementing a particular (not on average) universal computation with more than a single error parameter is largely unexplored.
+It is precisely this problem that we will address in the present work: To check not only the computation itself but to also gain confidence in the correctness of an entire error model.

-We consider an arbitrary universal quantum computation and analyze how the output, which could correspond to the measurement outcome of a single, or multiple qubits can be tested.
-To encompass all possible applications and to gain more information about the quality of the device, we analyze how reliable the output probability distribution is.
-That is, we aim at testing the probability of measuring the computational basis state $\ket{z}$, $p(z)$, after applying the circuit.
+We consider an arbitrary quantum computation and analyze how the distribution of single, or multiqubit measurement outcomes can be tested.
 One of the main obstacles here is, of course, that the correct outcome is unknown, as the computation can not be performed classically efficiently\footnote{Note that there are however methods to compare the output of two computations (quantum and/or classical), such as cross--platform verifications \cite{ElbenZoller}.}.
-Moreover, it is (at least for the near future) inevitable that errors will occur during the computation.
-Hence, even if it was possible to simulate the computation classically efficiently, this would only provide a limited amount of information on the quality of the quantum device.
-If one is, however, able to simulate the erroneous computation, which can be parameterized by a set of error parameters, one can not only establish trust in the outcome, but also in the error model.
-Another obstacle encountered here stems from the fact that using the quantum device, one can only sample efficiently from $p(z)$.
-Hence, it is required to find a way to decide whether two samples, one given by the measurement outcomes of the quantum computer and the other from a classical simulation thereof, originated from the same probability distribution.
+Moreover, as it is (in the near future) inevitable that errors will occur during the computation, a classical simulation of the ideal computation would only provide a limited amount of information on the quality of the quantum device.
+Only the simulation of the erroneous computation, which can be parameterized by a set of error parameters, allows not only to establish trust in the outcome, but also in the error model.
+A natural issue arising here is that even if the computation itself were efficiently simulable, inclusion of arbitrary -- possibly coherent -- errors likely renders the simulation hard.